gpdowney/lightweightLSAT/pages/fundamentals/schedule.md

 You may get (relatively) easy gains at first, just by getting familiar with the test.

+As Mark Rippetoe teaches ([youtube link][novice]):

+> "The novice effect fools a lot of people.
+>
+> Anything that constitutes a stress is going to make you adapt a little bit.
+>
-As [Mark Rippetoe teaches][novice]: "For a completely untrained person, riding a bicycle will make your bench press go up, at first."
+> For a completely untrained person, riding a bicycle will make your bench press go up, at first.
+>
+> If you get up off your absolutely dead ass and do something, then anything you do is going to get the blame for the improvement."

+Celebrate your early gains, but be mindful that just because one way of studying works at first doesn't mean it's the best way to study.

 ### 2. The Curve